Diocese of Colorado Springs: 1800 to 1900

-1983 to present
+1900 to 2000

+In 1941, Pope Pius XII separated territory from the Archdiocese of Denver to form the Diocese of Pueblo.The Colorado Springs area would be part of the Diocese of Pueblo for the next 42 years.

 Pope John Paul II created the Diocese of Colorado Springs from territory separated from the Archdiocese of Denver and the Diocese of Pueblo in 1983.
-He named Auxiliary Bishop Richard Hanifen of the Archdiocese of Denver as the first bishop of Colorado Springs.
+He named Auxiliary Bishop Richard Hanifen of Denver as the first bishop of Colorado Springs.

-in September 1984, Hanifen designated St. Mary's Church in Colorado Springs as the diocesan cathedral and launched The Catholic Herald, the monthly diocesan newspaper.
+in 1984, Hanifen designated St. Mary's Church in Colorado Springs as the diocesan cathedral and launched The Catholic Herald, the monthly diocesan newspaper.
 He emphasized collaboration with the laity, appointing them to leadership positions within the diocese to ease the burden of the clergy.
 Hanifen also supported ecumenism and interfaith dialogue, co-founding the Center for Christian-Jewish Dialogue in Colorado Springs with Rabbi Howard Hirsch.
 During Hanifen's nearly two decades as bishop, the number of Catholics and parishes in the diocese nearly doubled.

+2000 to present

-On December 4, 2001, John Paul II appointed Auxiliary Bishop Michael Sheridan of the Archdiocese of St. Louis as coadjutor bishop of Colorado Springs.
+In 2001, John Paul II appointed Auxiliary Bishop Michael Sheridan of the Archdiocese of St. Louis as coadjutor bishop of Colorado Springs.